Martin Bygate

-Martin Bygate (born 1950) is a British linguist.
+Martin Bygate (born 1948) is a British linguist.
 He is currently an honorary professor at the Department of Linguistics and English Language of Lancaster University, United Kingdom.
 His research focuses on applied linguistics with a special focus on tandem language learning, pedagogical grammar and task-based language learning.

 Career

-Bygate was a lecturer at the University of Reading between 1986 and 1994 and at the University of Leeds between 1994 and 2003.
+Bygate was a lecturer at the Federal University of Santa Catarina, Brazil from 1979-1983, the University of Reading between 1986 and 1994 and at the University of Leeds between 1994 and 2003.
 He was an Advisory Professor to the English Department of Hong Kong Institute of Education between 2003 and 2004.

 Between 1989 and 1995 Bygate served as the British Association for Applied Linguistics (BAAL) Meetings Secretary and the Publications Secretary between 1988 and 1989.
 Between 2006 and 2009 he was the coordinator of the BAAL 'Language Learning and Teaching' Special Interest Group.

 Between 1998 and 2004 Bygate served as the co-editor for the Applied Linguistics and he has been a member of the editorial boards of Applied Linguistics, Language Teaching Research, and Language Teaching.

 In September 2003 he was appointed as a Professor of Applied Linguistics and Language Education at the Department of Linguistics and English Language at Lancaster University.

 In 2008 he was elected as a President of AILA (Association Internationale de Linguistique Appliquee), International Association of Applied Linguistics in English, for a 3-year term.

 On 9 June 2011, Bygate gave a plenary at Sorbonne Nouvelle conference in Paris.

 In 2011 Bygate presided over the 16th AILA World Congress in Beijing, China.